 Stock receivable positions (Take delivery)

-All give delivery positions require you to have stocks in your demat account in the expiry week.⁴ If any OTM position turns ITM leading to a give delivery position post expiry without sufficient stocks in demat, this will lead to short delivery and auction penalties.
+All give delivery positions require clients to have stocks in the demat account in the expiry day.⁴ If any OTM position turns ITM leading to a give delivery position post expiry without sufficient stocks in demat, this will lead to short delivery and auction penalties.

 Spread and covered contracts.

-While the net delivery obligation because of the various opposing F&O positions in the same stock could be zero, the delivery margins are still charged on each F&O position separately.
-So if you had an equal quantity of short futures and long calls, the delivery margin would be asked separately for both the futures and calls contracts.
-The delivery margin exists because you can exit one of the positions that can, in turn, lead to a delivery obligation.
+While the net delivery obligation could be zero because of the various opposing F&O positions in the same stock, the delivery margins are still charged on each F&O position separately.
+So if a client had an equal quantity of short futures and long calls, the delivery margin would be asked separately for both the futures and calls contracts.
+The delivery margin exists because a client can exit one of the positions which can, in turn, lead to a delivery obligation.

 Buy/Sell price of the physically settled stocks

-For all stocks that get credited or debited due to physical delivery of F&O, the expiry day is considered as the trade date.
+For all stocks that get credited or debited due to physical delivery of F&O, the expiry day is considered as the trade day.
 The buying or selling price will be as shown below: